vlatrof/git-aliases/README.md

 # git-aliases
-Git aliases that i use
+Git aliases that i use.
+If you want to use it put this section in your .gitconfig file

     [alias]